mikedido/coronavirus-tracker/README.md

 ## About

-An app to analysis data about the corona virus / COVID-19 on the world of the number of deaths, confirmed and recovered person.
+An app to analysis data about the corona virus / COVID-19 on the world by giving the number of deaths, confirmed and recovered person.

-Charts of evolution of deaths, confirmed and recovered by country.
+Also a charts available to evaluate the number of deaths, confirmed and recovered by country.

+The app is avalable on the following address : https://corona-stats-world.herokuapp.com/

 ## Screenshot